List of American Gladiators events: Hang Tough

-Hang Tough saw the contenders use a series of hanging gymnastic rings to swing themselves from one side of the arena to the other with the object being to reach and land on a platform on the opposite side while trying to avoid being taken off the rings by a Gladiator or falling off on their own.
+Hang Tough sees the contenders and Gladiators use a series of hanging gymnastic rings to swing themselves from one side of the arena to the other with the object for the contender being to reach and land on a platform on the opposite side while trying to avoid being taken off the rings by a Gladiator or falling off on their own.

-The contenders were given sixty seconds to reach the opposite end and received ten points if they did.
-If they lasted the whole sixty seconds and were still on the rings, they received five points for a draw unless the official determined that they did not make enough of an effort to advance, resulting in no points being awarded; this rule was instituted after several early playings saw contenders only go out a short distance from their platform.
+The contenders are given sixty seconds to reach the opposite end and received ten points if they succeed.
+If they last the whole sixty seconds and are still on the rings, they receive five points for a draw unless the official determines that they did not make enough of an effort to advance, resulting in no points being awarded; this rule was instituted after several early playings saw contenders only go out a short distance from their platform.
 It also gave rise to a short-lived seven point draw possibility, which required the contender to advance to the closest rings to the Gladiator's platform (which were color coded).

 In the 2008 Revival Contenders were awarded five points for reaching the red ringed zone (at the halfway mark) in sixty seconds.